 For Machines to update, select the saved search used by the existing OMS deployment.

 |Machines to update||Select a Saved search, Imported group, or pick Machine from the drop-down and select individual machines.
 If you choose Machines, the readiness of the machine is shown in the UPDATE AGENT READINESS column.

-To learn about the different methods of creating computer groups in Log Analytics, see Computer groups in Log Analytics
+To learn about the different methods of creating computer groups in Azure Monitor logs, see Computer groups in Azure Monitor logs

 |Update classifications||Select all the update classifications that you need.
 CentOS does not support this out of the box.|

 |Updates to exclude||Enter the updates to exclude.
 For Windows, enter the KB article without the KB prefix.
 For Linux, enter the package name or use a wildcard character.|